Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking

 \subsection{Candidate Selection}

-To address the token length limitation of ChatGPT, our approach fed ChatGPT with a list of pre-selected candidate Web elements.
-Specifically, our approach first obtains 10 top-ranked candidate elements from the matching results of prior approaches (\watertool{},\vistatool{}, \edtool{}).
-We only chose 10 elements due to (1) the model's 4096-token limitation, and (2) each element is represented by 12 attributes, which can be lengthy.
+To address token limits, we provide ChatGPT with a list of 10 top-ranked candidate elements from the matching results of prior approaches (\watertool{},\vistatool{}, \edtool{}).
+We only chose 10 elements due to (1) the model's 4096-token limitation, and (2) the lengthy information of each element's 12 attributes.
 We briefly introduce the three approaches below: \begin{description}[leftmargin=*] \item[\vistatool{}:] \vistatool{} uses Fast Normalized Cross Correlation algorithm~\cite{openCV} to calculate the template matching results, defining the position and size of the matching area by the element's \emph{x}, \emph{y}, \emph{width}, and \emph{height}.
 It returns a list where elements of a particular screen position are ranked in descending order based on their similarity scores.
-Instead of using the top 1 element in the original version of \vistatool, we modify \vistatool{} to retrieve the top 10 elements as candidates for the pre-selection. \item[\watertool{}:]
+Instead of returning only the top 1 element in the original version of \vistatool, we modify \vistatool{} to retrieve the top 10 elements as candidates for further matching. \item[\watertool{}:]

 As shown in Table~\ref{tab:attribute}, \watertool{} first checks if any candidate elements share the same \emph{id}, \emph{XPath}, \emph{class}, \emph{linkText}, or \emph{name} as the target elements. and returns the first match.
 If none are found, \watertool{} calculates similarity score for candidates with the same \emph{tagName} as the target element, and returns the first one exceeding the threshold.
 The score combines the Levenshtein distance of their \emph{XPath}, and the equivalence of their size and position based on \emph{x}, \emph{y}, \emph{width}, and \emph{height} with a small tolerance for variation.
 Notably, \watertool{} gives a greater weight (0.9) to the \emph{XPath} similarity because its authors assume that matched elements have similar \emph{XPaths} after the version update.
 We modify \watertool{} to return a de-duplicated list of 10 unique candidates instead of a single match.